Mt. Morris Public Library’s card-making class is Jan. 13

 Thursday, Jan.
-15, at 6 p.m.: Bring the family out for some awesome brick building!
-We will pull out #AlltheLegos for this night and kids can build whatever they can imagine.
-Then they can put a name on their creation and keep it on our display for all to enjoy until the next Lego night.
+15, at 6 p.m.: Bring the family out for some awesome brick building.

 Monthly board meetings are held on the third Wednesday of the month at 7 p.m. at the library unless otherwise noted.
 The public is welcome to attend.